fyvfyv/prghost/README.md

 2. Ensure there is a PR template:
    - Check if the `.github/pull_request_template.md` file exists in your repository.
 This template will be used to structure the PR description.
 If not, the script will generate a more flexible PR description.

+3. **Ensure your `.env` file in the target repository is correctly set up**:
+   - Add both `GITHUB_TOKEN` and `OPENAI_TOKEN` to the `.env` file located in the root of the repository where the script is being executed.

-3. Run the script:
+4. Run the script:
    ```bash
    npx prghost run
    ```

-4. The script will:
+5. The script will:
    - Retrieve the current branch name and repository information.
    - Get or create the corresponding PR.
    - Ask for additional context for the PR (if needed).
 This context will be used in prompt generation.